bsurmanski/smw96/README.md

 The RAM format and SRAM format is the same, so if the correct offset is found in the savestate, this tool should work.

+* This tool is poorly tested!
+There is likely bugs.
+It's read-only, so nothing harmful should happen but crashes and wrong answers are possible.